Karthik6477/OnlineExamApplication/README.md

 7.Admin Can filter exam report by date.

+8.Admin Can filter exam report by Grade.

+9.Admin Can filter exam report by Pass or Fail.

-8.Admin Can make user as inactive and active
+10.Admin Can make user as inactive and active

-9.Admin Can view user's last active date.
+11.Admin Can view user's last active date.

-10.Admin can view user's feedbacks and complaints.
+12.Admin can view user's feedbacks and complaints.

 ## User